EliAndrewC/l7r/setting/l7r.md

 ### The fable

 There are many variations on this famous story, most of which share the same basic structure.
-The most famous version told version was immortalized by the famous Crane clan storyteller Doji Shizue.
+The most famous version was immortalized by the famous Crane clan storyteller Doji Shizue.
 Here is a high-level summary of that account:

 bq).
 A man saves a crane that had been shot down by hunters.
 That night, a woman appears at the man's door and tells him that she is his wife.
 The man tells her that he is not wealthy enough to support them, but she tells him that she has a bag of rice that will fill their stomachs.
 Every day, the rice never goes down in the sack, and it always stays full.
 The next day she tells the man that she is going in a room to make something and that he is not to come in until she is finished.
 Seven days have passed by and she finally comes out with a beautiful piece of clothing, but she is very skinny.
 She tells the man to go to the markets the next morning and to sell this for a very large price.
 He comes back home and tells her that he sold it for a very good price.
 After that, they are now wealthy.
 The wife then goes back into the room, telling him once again not to come in until she is finished.
 The man's curiosity takes over and he peeks in, realizing that the woman is the crane whom he saved.
 When the crane sees that the man has found out her true identity, she says that she cannot stay there anymore and flies away to never come back.